fieldtrip/website/tutorial/nirs_multichannel.md

 FIXME

 *  What has been covered?
 *  What has not been covered but is relevant in the context of the tutorial?
 *  Provide links to suggested further reading, related FAQ's and example scripts.

+See also the other documentation that relates to fNIRS:

+{% include seealso tag1="nirs" %}